-- 27) Given the information in Table 2.4.2, which one of the following is true?

-- A) Sheila should specialize in good X.

-- B) Bruce should specialize in good X.

-- C) The opportunity cost to Bruce of an additional unit of X is 0.4 units of Y.

-- D) A and B.

-- E) B and C. Answer: E
+- 27) Given the information in Table 2.4.2, which one of the following is true? - A) Sheila has a comparative advantage in good X. - B) Bruce has a comparative advantage in good X. - C) The opportunity cost to Bruce of an additional unit of X is 0.4 units of Y. - D) A and B - E) B and C

 - 28) Suppose John and Joe each have different production possibility frontiers; John specializes in cloth and Joe specializes in corn.
 John's island unexpectedly has exceptionally good weather, and suddenly he is twice as productive in the production of both corn and cloth.
-Select the best statement. - A) This is an example of unemployed resources becoming employed. - B) As a result, John will have an absolute advantage in both corn and cloth. - C) As a result, it is possible that John and Joe will switch what they specialize in. - D) There will be no change in what John and Joe specialize in, because John's comparative advantage has not changed. - E) There will be a change in what John and Joe specialize in, because John's opportunity cost of production will have risen.
+Select the best statement. - A) This is an example of unemployed resources becoming employed. - B) As a result, John will have an absolute advantage in both corn and cloth. - C) As a result, it is possible that John and Joe will switch the goods in which they specialize. - D) There will be no change to the goods in which John and Joe specialize, because John's comparative advantage has not changed. - E) There will be a change to the goods in which John and Joe specialize, because John's opportunity cost of corn has decreased.